scicluna/texteditor/README.md

 GIVEN a text editor web application
-WHEN I open my application in my editor
+WHEN I open my application in my editor - DONE
-THEN I should see a client server folder structure
+THEN I should see a client server folder structure - DONE

 WHEN I run `npm run start` from the root directory - DONE THEN I find that my application should start up the backend and serve the client - DONE